Midland Mud SalamanderPseudotriton montanus

-The Midland Mud salamander occurs throughout middle and eastern TN, excluding the higher elevations.
-Four subspecies recognized; only Midland Mud Salamander (P. m. diastictus) occurs in TN.
+The Midland Mud salamander occurs throughout middle and eastern Tennessee, excluding the higher elevations.
+Four subspecies are recognized; only Midland Mud Salamander (P. m. diastictus) occurs in Tennessee.

-Description: A large (3.0 to 7.0 inches in length), stout-bodied species with a orange-brown to reddish-brown dorsum covered with round, well-separated black spots on the back and sides.
-Young specimens are brightly colored, whereas older ones can develop into a chocolate color.
-Belly is a distinctly lighter orangish color, sometimes with dark flecking.
+Description: A large (3.0 to 7.0 inches in length), stout-bodied species with an orange-brown to reddish-brown dorsum covered with round, well-separated black spots on the back and sides.
+Young specimens are brightly colored, whereas older ones can develop into chocolate colors.
+The belly is a distinctly lighter orangish color, sometimes with dark flecking.
 Eyes are black or dark brown.

-Similar Species: Red Salamander is usually more reddish in color with a more dense concentration of black, irregular spots on back.
-Also has yellow iris.
-Spring Salamander has a dark line from eye to nostril and a more angular snout.
+Similar Species: Red Salamander is usually more reddish in color with a more dense concentration of black, irregular spots on the back.
+Also has a yellow iris.
+Spring Salamander has a dark line from the eye to the nostril and a more angular snout.

 Habitat: Inhabits muddy and silty areas along swamps, seeps, bogs, springs, floodplain forests, and headwater streams.
 Also, reported from an intermittent stream in a cedar glade in Wilson County.

 Diet: Small invertebrates, especially worms; and smaller salamanders.

 Breeding information: Little data exists; however breeding is known to occur in aquatic habitats during the fall.
 It is estimated that 70-190 eggs are laid by the female in an underground cavity.
 Hatching is believed to occur in late winter.
 The larval stage lasts from 15-30 months.

 Status in Tennessee: Very hard to gauge the abundance of this secretive, subterranean species.
 Considered exceptionally rare in the Great Smoky Mountains.